R-J96/stainFuser/README.md

     --msk_dir=<path>        Path to directory containing tissue masks per slide.
     --cache_dir=<path>      Path to directory for caching results.
     --log_path=<path>       Path to directory for outputing logs.
+    --file_list=<path>      Optional path to list of file stems to only process a subset of files.
     --diffusion_step=<n>    Number of denoising steps. [default: 20].
     --num_workers=<n>       Number of workers for multiprocessing. [default: 8] --fp16=<bool>           Whether to use mixed precision for speedup.